wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database.md

 If you selected **New SQL Database server** you aren't entering an existing name and password here, you're entering a new name and password that you're defining now to use later when you access the database.
 If you selected a SQL Server you've created previously, you'll be prompted for the password to the previous SQL Server account name you created.
 For this tutorial, you won't check the **Advanced** box.
 12. Click the check mark at the bottom right of the box to indicate you're finished.

-The **Azure Management Portal** returns to the **Web Apps** page, and the **Status** column shows that the site is being created.
+The **Azure classic portal** returns to the **Web Apps** page, and the **Status** column shows that the site is being created.
 Shortly after (typically less than a minute), the **Status** column shows that the site was successfully created.
 In the navigation bar at the left, the number of sites you have in your account appears next to the **Web App** icon, and the number of databases appears next to the **SQL Databases** icon.
-
-##Create an ASP.NET Web Forms Application
+ ##Create an ASP.NET Web Forms Application 
-
 
 ##<a name="Create-an-ASP.NET-Web-Forms-Application"></a>Create an ASP.NET Web Forms Application
 